 We have group study facilities available for individual study, group study, and Extracurricular activity.
 It can be used for a variety of purposes, such as practicing presentations and conducting seminars.
 They are located at each campus and library, so please check the IT Service Navi website.
 Please check each page for operating hours and usage methods, as they vary by location.

-W Space on the 1st Building No. of Building 7 Waseda Campus can be used for a wide range of purposes, from small to large groups.
-At the entrance, there is an illustration indicating whether or not chatting, bringing in drinks, eating, and using cell phones are permitted.
+W Space, located on the first floor of Building 7 Waseda Campus, can be used for a wide range of purposes, from small groups to large groups.
+Illustrations at the entrance indicate whether "chatting," "bringing in drinks," "eating," and "using mobile phones" are permitted.

 Students' Reading Rooms